ArrowElectronicsESC/Silabs_Workswith_DoorLock/Mobile_Application/EFRConnectDoorLock/README.md

-# EFR Connect Mobile Application
+# EFR Connect Door Lock Mobile Application
-This is the source code for the EFR Connect mobile application.
+This is the source code for the EFR Connect door lock mobile application.